aammd/MS_computational_ecology_opinion/compecol.md

 modules on the way these models can be integrated with empirical data.
-Finally, computational classes should emphasize communication skills: what do these new tools do, and how can they be used by other fields in ecology; but also, how do we properyl track citations to data, and give credit to data producers?
+Finally, computational classes should emphasize communication skills: what do these new tools do, and how can they be used by other fields in ecology; but also, how do we properly track citations to data, and give credit to data producers?
 Building this practices into training would ensure that the next generation of ecologists will be able to engage in a meaningful dialogue across methodological boundaries.